Julius Exter

 Julius Leopold Bernhard Exter (20 September 1863, Ludwigshafen - 16 October 1939, Übersee) was a German painter and sculptor.
 His work consists mostly of landscapes and portraits.

 Biography

 He was born to a family of merchants.
 His brother was architect August Exter.
 He began his education in Mannheim.
-In 1881, he enrolled at the Academy of Fine Arts, Munich, where he befriended Franz von Stuck, who introduced him to painting en plein aire.
+In 1881, he enrolled at the Academy of Fine Arts, Munich, where he befriended Franz von Stuck.
+The two were introduced painting en plein air at the Osternberg artists colony in the early 1890s.